cjhnbls/pipelinedb-doc-cn/aggregates.rst

 	Multiple continuous percentile: returns an array of results matching the shape of the fractions parameter, with each non-null element replaced by the value corresponding to that percentile

-	.. note:: Computing percentiles on infinite streams would require infinite memory, so both forms of **percentile_cont**, when used by :code:`CONTINUOUS VIEW` s, use :ref:`t-digest` as a way to estimate percentiles with a very high degree of accuracy.
-In general, percentiles in :code:`CONTINUOUS VIEW` s are more accurate the closer they are to the upper or lower bounds of :code:`[0, 1)`.
+	.. note:: Computing percentiles on infinite streams would require infinite memory, so both forms of **percentile_cont**, when used by continuous views, use :ref:`t-digest` as a way to estimate percentiles with a very high degree of accuracy.
+In general, percentiles in continuous views are more accurate the closer they are to the upper or lower bounds of :code:`[0, 1)`.

 ----------------------------